Strategy

 Daily Challenge Strategies: What Actually Matters

-Three months of obsessive score-tracking, competitive Scrabble tactics, and information theory — distilled into something actually useful.
+Three months of obsessive score-tracking, competitive Scrabble tactics, and information theory.
+Distilled into something actually useful.

 Obsessive word game player, amateur neuroscience reader, and the person who ruins game night by taking too long on their turn.